What Information Should You Include in Your Hunting Plan

 It should also contain specific directions on your route to your destination and any alternate destination you may have if bad weather changes your plans.
 Be sure to include your cell phone number and cell phone carrier.

-To guarantee your safety, it is essential for you to craft an effective hunt plan before each expedition.
+To guarantee your safety, you must craft an effective hunt plan before each expedition.
 This blueprint should include information such as the location of your journey, when you will be there, and how long you expect to stay away.
-You cannot foresee if or when a mishap can take place while out in nature; thus being prepared could potentially save your life!
+You cannot foresee if or when a mishap can take place while out in nature; thus, being prepared could potentially save your life!

 Final Thoughts